Locahl

 • Avoid: Gas Mask (abandoned)

-For most Mac developers, Locahl offers the best balance of features, polish, and value.
-The automatic DNS flush and backups alone make it worth the €9.99 investment for anyone who regularly manages hosts files.
+If you want a maintained, GUI-first workflow on macOS (note: Locahl also ships for Windows and Linux), Locahl offers the best balance of features, polish, and value.
+The automatic DNS flush and backups alone make it worth the 4,99 € investment if you touch /etc/hosts often.

 Share this article